Ahmet Altan: Career

 In 2007 he became the founding editor-in-chief and lead columnist of the Taraf, a daily Turkish newspaper, and remained in the position until his resignation in December 2012.

 In September 2008, when Altan published an article titled "Oh, My Brother" dedicated to the victims of the Armenian genocide he was charged under Article 301 of the Turkish Penal Code for "denigrating Turkishness".
-The judicial claim was initiated by the far-right "Great Union Party."
+The judicial claim was initiated by the far-right "Great Union Party".

 Altan, along with some of his Taraf associates, usually carried a firearm for self-protection.

-As the editor of Taraf, Altan was accused of working to silence allegations of the Gülen movement cheating in compulsory public servants’ examinations in Turkey to further their power in the state.
+As the editor of Taraf, Altan was accused of working to silence allegations of the Gülen movement cheating in compulsory public servants' examinations in Turkey to further their power in the state.

-On December 14, 2012, Ahmet Altan resigned his post as editor-in-chief of Taraf.
-With him stepped down his assistant editor Yasemin Çongar, and Neşe Tüzel.
+On 14 December 2012, Ahmet Altan resigned his post as editor-in-chief of Taraf.
+His assistant editor Yasemin Çongar, and Neşe Tüzel also stepped down.
 The next day, the three departing journalists were joined by columnist Hadi Uluengin.

 Prosecution

-During Turkey's media purge after the failed July 2016 coup d'état on September 23, 2016, Altan, was arrested.
-He is accused of sending "subliminal messages" to encourage 2016 Turkish coup d'état attempt planners.
+During Turkey's media purge after the failed July 2016 coup d'état on 23 September 2016, Altan was arrested.
+He was accused of sending "subliminal messages" to encourage 2016 Turkish coup d'état attempt planners.

 In September 2017, while banned from written communications, Altan produced an essay The Writer's Paradox in which he says: 'I am writing these words from a prison cell ...
 But wait.
 Before you start playing the drums of mercy for me listen to what I will tell you ...
 They may have the power to imprison me but no one has the power to keep me in prison.
 I am a writer.'
 The essay was published on 18 September 2017, on the eve of Altan's trial: in English by The Society of Authors (translated by Yasemin Çongar) and in the original Turkish by English PEN.

 As the trial began, many authors spoke out in support of Altan.
 Neil Gaiman said "I hope that everyone who can read, whatever their politics, reads Ahmet Altan's response to his imprisonment.
 Repressive regimes hope that if they lock up writers they are also locking up ideas.
 This will always fail."
 Joanne Harris said "Writers exist to question, to challenge, sometimes even to ridicule - the status quo.
-For a government to imprison a writer for doing this is to attack, not only freedom of speech, but freedom of the imagination.
+For a government to imprison a writer for doing this is to attack, not only freedom of speech but freedom of the imagination.
 It is a backward, oppressive and ultimately futile gesture that can only lead to greater and more damaging social unrest."